pandaarunika/arunika/test.md

     public static void main(String[] args) {
         // Example usage:
+        // Define a List of Objects for the header List<Object> header = List.of("Name", "Age", "Occupation");

         // Define a List of Lists containing data List<List<Object>> data = List.of(
-            List.of("Name", "Age", "Occupation"),
             List.of("John Doe", 30, "Engineer"),
             List.of("Jane Smith", 25, "Doctor")
         );

         // Specify the path to the CSV file
         String csvFilePath = "output.csv";

         try {
-            // Convert the list of lists to a CSV file convertListToCsv(data, csvFilePath);
+            // Convert the list of lists and header to a CSV file convertListToCsv(data, header, csvFilePath);
             System.out.println("CSV file created successfully at " + csvFilePath);
         } catch (IOException e) {
             e.printStackTrace();